isabella232/roxanarobinson.com/content/book/georgia-okeeffe.md

   description:
   cover_image:
   publisher:
-date: 1989-10-01T00:00:00-04:00
+date: 1989-10-01T00:00:00.000-04:00
 contributor: false

 ---
-Georgia O'Keeffe is arguably the 20th century's leading woman artist.
-Coming of age along with American modernism, her life was rich in intense relationships—with family, friends, and especially noted photographer Alfred Stieglitz.
-Her struggle between the rigorous demands of love and work resulted in extraordinary accomplishments.
-Her often-eroticized flowers, bones, stones, skulls, and pelvises became extremely well known to a broad American public. *The New York Times Book Review* named this richly detailed and moving biography a Notable Book of the Year.
+One of the greatest and most admired artists of the twentieth-century, Georgia O’Keeffe led a life rich in intense relationships—with family, friends, and especially with fellow artist Alfred Stieglitz.
+Her extraordinary accomplishments, such as the often eroticized flowers, bones, stones, skulls, and pelvises she painted with such command, are all the more remarkable when seen in the context of the struggle she waged between the rigorous demands of love and work.

-- Nominated for the Charles Eldredge Award for Scholarship, Smithsonian Institution
-- Named one of the Recommended Books of the Year by *The New York Times*
+When Roxana Robinson’s definitive biography of O’Keeffe was first published in 1989, it received rave reviews and was named a _New York Times_ Notable Book of the Year.
+This new edition features a new foreword by the author setting O’Keeffe in an artistic context over the last thirty years since the book was first published, as well as previously unpublished letters of the young O’Keeffe to her lover, Arthur Macmahon.
+It also relates the story of Robinson’s own encounter with the artist.
+As interest in O’Keeffe continues to grow among museum-goers and scholars alike, this book remains indispensable for understanding her life and art.